Changing Your Child Support Court Order

-The amount of notice that you must give the other parent for a Motion for Adjustment will depend upon the local rules of the county where you are filing the motion.
-In most counties, you must give at least five court days' notice to the other parties.
-In some counties, it is at least 14 days.
-Consult with your local court clerk or facilitator to make sure.
-(Court days are business days – Monday through Friday – that are not legal holidays.)
-If you serve the other parent with your motion by mailing it, you must add at least three days for mailing (or more, if the third day would be a Sunday or legal holiday).
+The amount of notice you must give the other parent for a Motion for Adjustment will depend on the local rules of the county where you are filing the motion.
+In most counties, you must give the other parties at least five court days' notice.
+In some counties, it is at least fourteen days.
+Ask the court clerk or facilitator.
+(Court days are Monday through Friday and are not legal holidays.)
+If you serve the other parent with your motion by mail, you must add at least three days for mailing (or more, if the third day would be a Sunday or legal holiday).

-the county that you are filing the petition in and
+the county you are filing the petition in AND

-If the other parent lives in Washington, that parent will have 20 days after service to respond to your petition.
-If the other parent lives outside of Washington, or you serve the other parent by publication, that parent will have 60 days to respond.
-If you serve the other parent by publication, the other parent will have 90 days to respond.
-If the other parent does not respond in time, you may ask the court to enter final orders by default and your case will be finished.
+If the other parent lives in Washington, s/he has twenty days after service to respond to your petition.
+If the other parent lives outside of Washington, or you serve him/her by publication, s/he has 60 days to respond.
+If you serve the other parent by publication, s/he has 90 days to respond.
+If s/he does not respond in time, you may ask the court to enter final orders by default and your case will be finished.

-If the other parent responds, the amount of time that will pass until your case is finished will depend on your county.
-In some counties, the court will give you the date for your trial at the beginning of the case.
-In others, you must file a request that the court set a trial date after the other parent has filed a response.
+If the other parent responds, how long it will take to finish your case will depend.
+In some counties, the court will give you a trial date at the start of the case.
+In others, you must file a request for the court to set a trial date after the other parent has filed a response.
 In some counties, you will have to go through arbitration.
 You can only ask for a trial if you disagree with the arbitrator's decision.
 A petition for modification may take two to three months to finish.

-Child support modification trials are decided by affidavit.
-The court will read the pleadings and other papers that you and the other parent or other parties file with the court.
-The court will not swear in witnesses or let people testify at the trial.
-If you need to have testimony at your trial, you must make a motion to ask the court to allow testimony.
-You must make the motion within ten days after you get the notice of hearing.
+The court decides child support modification trials by affidavit.
+The court reads the pleadings and other papers you and the other parent file with the court.
+The court will not swear in witnesses or let people testify.
+If you need testimony at your trial, you must file a motion asking the court to allow testimony.
+You must make the motion within ten days after getting the notice of hearing.

-All provisions of the order regarding child support will be automatically terminated if you later marry or re-marry the other parent.
+All parts of the order about child support will automatically end if you later (re-)marry the other parent.

 To start a motion for adjustment, get our packet called Filing a Motion for Adjustment of Child Support.